bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 {% endraw %}

 Accessing members of `Obj1` requires qualification: `KotlinClass.Obj1.foo()`.
 For members of `Obj2` the object name is optional: `KotlinClass.foo()`.
-One last step: the name of a <em>companion object</em> can be omitted (the compiler will use the default name `Companion` in this case):
+One last step: the name of a *companion object* can be omitted (the compiler will use the default name `Companion` in this case):

 {% raw %}
 <p></p>